May we pay less rent?

 Some landlords, such as Network Rail, have agreed to waive their tenants' March quarter rents.
 Others such as the City of London Corporation have agreed to suspend rent payments.
 If your landlord is willing to waive or suspend payment of rent for a limited period, the terms of this agreement should be recorded.
 The landlord's ability to take action for reduced or non-payment of rents should be suspended during this period.
 Recent legislation protects commercial tenants from forfeiture for non-payment of rent before the end of June.
-The Government has extended the number of days' rent that must be owing before a landlord may use commercial rent arrears recovery from 7 to 189 days.
-The CI Bill which, when enacted, will have retrospective effect back to 27 April 2020, will prevent landlords using statutory demands and winding up petitions as tools to get tenants to pay rent before the end of September.
+The Government has extended the number of days' rent that must be owing before a landlord may use commercial rent arrears recovery from 7 to at least 457 days.
+CIGA has retrospective effect back to 27 April 2020, and prevents landlords using statutory demands and winding up petitions as tools to get tenants to pay rent before the end of March 2021.
 Despite this, recording the terms of any concession in writing should lessen the risk of dispute later.

 Can we settle how much rent we pay without asking the landlord?

 You are not entitled to reduce the rent you pay under your lease without your landlord's agreement.
 Following the 25 March quarter day some tenants have ceased paying rent and others paid a single month's rent rather than a full quarter's.
 If a landlord accepts one month's rent it will not lose the right to recover the additional two month's rent as a debt if they remain unpaid.
 Because of this, agreeing to pay a third of the quarterly rent rather than simply paying a month's rent will give you greater certainty that your landlord will not take action immediately.

 The risk in unilaterally paying a single month's rent is that, subject to the terms of your lease, a landlord can still take action for the unpaid rent.